aspnet/Blazor.Docs/docs/routing.md

 ## Route parameters

-Blazor components can receive route parameters from the route template provided in the `@page` directive.
-The Blazor client-side router uses route parameters to populate the corresponding component parameters.
+The Blazor client-side router uses route parameters to populate the corresponding component parameters with the same name (case insensitive).

 *Pages/RouteParameter.cshtml*:

 [!code-cshtml[](components/common/samples/2.x/ComponentsSample/Pages/RouteParameter.cshtml?start=1&end=8)]

-Optional parameters aren't supported, so two `@page` directives are applied in the example above.
+Optional parameters aren't supported yet, so two `@page` directives are applied in the example above.
 The first permits navigation to the component without a parameter.
 The second `@page` directive takes the `{text}` route parameter and assigns the value to the `Text` property.

 ## NavLink component